On this page

 Parent (non-contributory) visa applications have a lower processing priority than other visas in the family stream such as partners, children and contributory parent visas.

-- 2150 places will be allocated to Parent (non-contributory) visas, including approximately 1600 places for Parent (subclass 103) visas and approximately 550 places for Aged Parent (subclass 804) visas.
+- 2250 places have been allocated to Parent (non-contributory) visas, including approximately 1700 places for Parent (subclass 103) visas and approximately 550 places for Aged Parent (subclass 804) visas.

 The final proportion of places allocated between applicants applying in and outside Australia in both Parent visas types (contributory and non-contributory) is dependent on a number of factors, including client response times.